CredentialEngine/pathways/Overview.md

 #### 4.2 Pathway

-The `Pathway` class describes the pathway as a whole including (but not limited to) name and description of the pathway, reference to its owner, and identifies a root (destination) `PathwayComponent` where such a component is present (see discussion below of `PathwayComponent`).
+The `Pathway` class describes the pathway as a whole including (but not limited to) name and description of the pathway, reference to its owner, and identifies a root (destination) `PathwayComponent` where such a component is present (see discussion below in `PathwayComponent`).

 ```
 {